And the homepage of

 various pages on this site for what's usable.

 Deepeeka has a website at http://www.deepeeka.com, but they only sell wholesale so no price information is available.
 Prices will vary from vendor to vendor.
 Deepeeka will not be able to give you any more detailed information about the historical accuracy of their products, either, since they only copy what someone shows them or what they see in pictures.
 They don't understand authenticity or reenacting!

 (DSC) is another Indian manufacturer, RECENTLY SPLIT into Daniyal continue to produce good stuff!
-Their Greek shield is heavy, but or directly from Daniyal.
+Their Greek shield is heavy, or directly from Daniyal.